This topic describes

 truein both the

 CloseWindowfields.
 Click Send Data.
-Another tuple displays in the Application Output view.
+Another tuple displays in the Output Streams view.

 When you load the sample into StreamBase Studio, Studio copies the sample project's files to your Studio workspace, which is normally part of your home directory, with full access rights.